Irving-lanx/odin_recipes/README.md

 # odin_recipes
-- Practice from Odin project: Apply the basics for web development, from HTML and CSS untill Javascript
+- Practice from Odin project: Apply the basics for web development, from HTML and CSS to Javascript.